rainsworth/rainsworth.github.io_old/_posts/2018-01-10-HER-Data-MCR.markdown

 <img src="https://raw.githubusercontent.com/rainsworth/rainsworth.github.io/master/assets/images/projects/herplusdatamcr/05organiser.jpg">

 [HER+Data](https://www.meetup.com/HER-Data) was founded in Dublin, Ireland (originally as XX+Data) by [Karen Church](https://twitter.com/karenchurch) with its kickoff meeting in May 2017.
 I began organising HER+Data MCR in July, and our [kickoff event](https://www.meetup.com/HER-Data-MCR/events/241920306/) was in September at the Manchester Science Park's brand new Bright Building.
-The group grew to 200+ members within the first 5 months and gained 2 co-organisers (we now have 450+ members).
-Our events are very kindly supported by [Rullion](https://www.rullion.co.uk/) and our hosts vary from month to month (MSP, PwC and Rentalcars in 2017; Colony, MSP, the Federation, Hello Soda and Auto Trader UK in 2018).
+The group grew to 200+ members within the first 5 months and gained 2 co-organisers (we now have 525+ members).
+Our events are very kindly supported by [Evolution Recruitment Solutions](https://www.evolutionjobs.com/uk/) and our hosts vary from month to month (MSP, PwC and Rentalcars in 2017; Colony, MSP, the Federation, Hello Soda and Auto Trader UK in 2018).

 To find out more information or join our community of women in data, check out our [Meetup](https://www.meetup.com/HER-Data-MCR/) and [Twitter](https://twitter.com/herplusdatamcr) pages.
 Please get in touch if you are interested in giving a ~10 minute lighning talk, want to get involved, collaborate or host one of our events!